You will be asked to lie on a narrow table that slides into the center of the CT scanner.

 CT scans expose you to more radiation than regular x-rays.
 Having many x-rays or CT scans over time may increase your risk for cancer.
 However, the risk from any one scan is small.
-Talk to your provider about this risk and how it weighs against the benefits of the test for your medical problem.
+You and your provider should weigh this risk against the benefits of getting a correct diagnosis for a medical problem.

 Some people have allergies to contrast dye.
 Let your provider know if you have ever had an allergic reaction to injected contrast dye.

 The most common type of contrast given into a vein contains iodine.
-If a person with an iodine allergy is given this type of contrast, nausea or vomiting, sneezing, itching, or hives may occur.
+A person with an iodine allergy may have nausea or vomiting, sneezing, itching, or hives if given this type of contrast.

-If you must have this type of contrast, you may get antihistamines (such as Benadryl) or steroids before the test.
+If contrast is needed, you may get antihistamines (such as Benadryl) or steroids before the test.

 The kidneys help remove iodine out of the body.
-People with kidney disease or diabetes may need to receive extra fluids after the test to help flush the iodine out of the body.
+Those with kidney disease or diabetes may need to get extra fluids after the test to help flush the iodine out of the body.

 Rarely, the dye may cause a life-threatening allergic response called anaphylaxis.
-If you have any trouble breathing during the test, you should tell the scanner operator right away.
-Scanners come with an intercom and speakers, so the operator can hear you at all times.
+If you have any trouble breathing during the test, let the scanner operator know right away.
+Scanners have intercom and speakers so the operator can hear you at all times.

 Shaw AS, Prokop M. Computed tomography.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 6th ed.
 New York, NY: Churchill Livingstone; 2014:chap 4.